• Skip to main content

 That’s why it’s helpful to discuss, agree upon, and write down expectations.
 A few examples of house cleanliness and organization rules could be:

-• If you make a mess, you need to clean it up within an agreed-upon time
+• You need to clean up your own mess within an agreed-upon time

 • Shoes and coats need to go in their proper place when you return home